 You can even have the same issues with the joint in your baby toe — causes, symptoms, and treatments are similar — but it’s called a Tailor’s bunion.

 Aside from the visible bony bump, bunions are known for causing an array of issues, ranging from minor to severe.
-Bunions can lead to:
+Hallux valgus can lead to:

-Plus, because bunions change the way your toes rub up against the insides of your shoes, you’re more prone to developing painful corns or unsightly calluses.
+Plus, because hallux valgus change the way your toes rub up against the insides of your shoes, you’re more prone to developing painful corns or unsightly calluses.

 Possibly, although before taking the surgery route, Dr. Petkov puts together a treatment plan that consists of conservative measures to see if you get relief.
 Bunion treatment can include: